dotnet/android/Documentation/guides/app-bundles.md

 gradle, Android Studio, and Google Play use for working with Android App Bundles.

-Xamarin.Android will need to run `bundletool` for the following cases:
+.NET for Android will need to run `bundletool` for the following cases:

 * Create an Android App Bundle from a "base" zip file
 * Create an APK Set (`.apks` file) from an Android App Bundle